GoFetchDeliveries/api/README.md

 ## API request haders

+Please supply the following headers with your HTTP requests.

 | Header | Description |
 | --- | --- |
 | `X-User-Email: [Your GoFetch email]` | Authentication |